 When it comes to mowing, make sure your lawnmower’s blade is sharp.
 Next, Natural Lawn of America, a leader in organic lawn care, says you should only mow when needed.
 That’s because once the weather heats up, your grass may go dormant and require little to no mowing at all.
 When you do mow, don’t cut it too short and mow during the cooler hours, later in the day.
-Learn the right and wrong ways to mow grass.
+Find out why you should not mow in May.

 Be Smart About Watering

 A big part of organic lawn care includes doing the right thing at the right time, and that includes watering.
 Briggs and Stratton, maker of power lawn tools, notes you should only water early in the day, preferably before 9 a.m.
 Start with a target of just 1 inch per week, but make adjustments depending on your area’s rainfall.

 Go for a natural fertilizer—compost!
 “Compost is about as natural as you can get.
 It enhances soil by aiding the growth of useful microbes, neutralizing soil pH and supplying nutrients such as nitrogen and phosphorus,” according to True Value.
 “When the pile has a dark brown, moist and earthy consistency and smell, it is ready for use.
 The compost particles should be fine or small and grainy in order to be spread on your lawn.”